 Eureka Suma 2: This is the tent I use most often. it keeps me dry.
 It keeps the bugs out.
 It’s easy to set up and it’s the perfect size for me.
-I had some issues with the floor leaking in the summer of 2019, but I sprayed it with water proofing spray and haven’t had any issues since.
-It dries fast, vents well and is overall just a great solo tent for me.
+It dries fast, vents well, and is overall a great solo tent for me.
 I’ve been using this tent since February 2018 and it’s been a great, reliable backcountry tent.

 Homemade Hot Tents – Solo & Bigger: I have to date created 3 of my very own homemade hot tents.
 Pictured here are the 2nd and 3rd ones I’ve made for the backcountry and the ones I use the most.
-The picture on the left is my solo backcountry tent and is approximately 8.5′ x 8.5′ with an approximate height of 6′ in the centre.
-The picture on the right is my bigger homemade hot tent that I use for friends and comfortable car camping and is 14.5′ x 10′ with a ridge height of approximately 8 feet.
+The picture on the left is my solo backcountry tent and is approximately 8.5′ x 8.5′ with an approximate height of 6′ in the centre and weighs approximately 13lbs.
+The picture on the right is my bigger homemade hot tent that I use for friends and comfortable car camping and is 14.5′ x 10′ with a ridge height of approximately 8 feet and weighs approximately 38lbs.
 I have video tutorials on making both tents on youtube.
 You can find the solo one by clicking here and the bigger hot tent by clicking here.